roodhouse/frontend-mentor-age-calc/README.md

 ### What I learned

-This project was a really good learning experience for me.
-It pushed me and I feel like I am better developer for it.
+This project was very rewarding for me.
+It really pushed me several times.
+I could have mailed it in but I kept pushing.
+When I was finished, I went live only to find out that I had several mobile and safari browser issues.
+The issues surrounded how I was formatting the date.
+I am glad to have pounded through this.
+I feel like I am a better developer because of it.

 ## Author